Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 Why you need to convert Presto to BC3

 To import it into your construction management software.
-If you use TrowelApp or another integrated management platform, you need the estimate in BC3 to import it and turn it into the starting point for cost control.
+If you use TrowelApp or another all-in-one management platform, you need the estimate in BC3 to import it and turn it into the starting point for cost control.
 Presto's .PHZ file cannot be imported directly into other programs.

 To send it to the contractor or developer.
-When the architect or quantity surveyor prepares the estimate in Presto and needs to send it to a construction company that uses different software, BC3 is the universal format.
+When the architect or quantity surveyor builds the estimate in Presto and needs to send it to a construction company that uses different software, BC3 is the universal format.

 How to export a Presto file to BC3: step by step